-DescriptionAs a 19th century merchant newcomer, the player need to buy a ship, find a crew, load a few goods on the ship, and sail into the horizon, until the player reaches a port with a demand for said goods.
-Eventually will have the money to buy more ships, create regular trade routes, and become the head of a regular trading company.1869
+DescriptionAs a 19th century merchant newcomer, the player needs to buy a ship, find a crew, load a few goods on the ship, and sail into the horizon, until the player reaches a port with a demand for said goods.
+The next step is to expand by buying more ships, creating regular trade routes, and becoming the head of a regular trading company.

 - "1869: History Experience Part I" -- Ingame English-language title

 - "1869: Hart am Wind!" -- German title

 - "1869: Erlebte Geschichte Teil I" -- Alternate German title (on back cover)

 Part of the Following Groups

 There are no reviews for the Amiga release of this game.
 You can use the links below to write your own review or read reviews for the other platforms of this game.

 |Amiga Joker||Mar, 1993||86 out of 100||86|

 |Amiga Format||Nov, 1993||86 out of 100||86|